-Name of an ASCII vector file to be converted to binary vector file.
+Parameters:input=nameName of an ASCII vector file to be converted to binary vector file.

-Name given to binary vector output file.
+output=name Name given to binary vector output file.

 If the user runs v.in.ascii without giving program arguments on the command line, the program will prompt the user for input and output file names.